datagistips/validator-cli/README.md

 ### Transform all files in a directory
-You can also transform files contained in a directory with `-d`
+You can also transform files contained in a directory with `--directory`

 	python validator-cli.py transform -d my_dir mapping.csv